 Definition:

-Reinforcement Learning is a type of machine learning where an agent learns to make decisions by performing actions in an environment to maximize a reward.
+Reinforcement Learning is a form of machine learning in which an agent learns to make decisions by taking actions in an environment to achieve a maximum reward.

 Key Elements:

-Reinforcement learning involves agents, environments, states, actions, and rewards.
-The agent learns through trial and error, making it ideal for dynamic decision-making environments.
+Reinforcement learning includes agents, environments, states, actions, and rewards.
+The agent learns by trial and error, which makes it suitable for dynamic decision-making environments.

 Real-World Application:

-RL is used in game Artificial Intelligence , robotics, and autonomous vehicles.
+RL is applied in game Artificial Intelligence, robotics, and autonomous vehicles.

 9. Artificial Neural Networks (ANNs)